Potential PG&E Public Safety Power Shutoff

 - If you have a backup generator, test it and ensure it's ready to operate safely.

-If you are affected by a PSPS event:
+During a PSPS event:

 - Shut off irrigation.